Documentation Index

 This section lists existing group mappings and allows you to create new ones.

-Step 2: Map SAML Groups to Traceable Roles
+Step 2 — Map SAML groups to Traceable roles

 You can map groups from your IdP to roles in Traceable to automatically assign permissions during login.